 Modern students heavily rely on digital platforms for studying, communication, and entertainment purposes.
 Because of this, a lack of knowledge about proper cybersecurity measures can make them susceptible to a range of threats on social media platforms, including downloading malware and falling victim to scams.

-For example, you can unknowingly click on links in messages on your social media without realizing that these messages might not be from your friends but from identity thieves posing as your friends.
+For example, students can unknowingly click on links in messages on their social media without realizing that these messages might not be from their friends but from identity thieves posing as their friends.
 Unfortunately, these links don’t lead to the expected content—instead, they secretly download software that captures keystrokes.
-This dangerous malware helps hackers steal the information stored on your computer, smartphone, or tablet, making you a target of identity theft.
+This dangerous malware helps hackers steal the information stored on computers, smartphones, or tablets, making students a target of identity theft.

 Social Dynamics and Peer Influences